alash3al/re-txt/README.md

-any-to-any
+re-txt
 ==========
-> convert anything to anything, currently it supports some of text-file formats only
+> reformates a text file from a structure to another, i.e: convert from json to yaml, toml to json, ... etc

 Supported Source Formats
 =========================